Diatomaceous Fossil Shell (aka: DE) is a very common product with a wide variety of uses in industry, around the house and yard.

 This is not a speedy process, but if you keep DE distributed consistently in areas where pests are problem you will see a steady decline in your pest population.

-Because DE’s deadly powers are physical rather than chemical, insects cannot build up immunity or resistance to it.
+Because the deadly powers of diatomaceous earth are physical rather than chemical, insects cannot build up immunity or resistance to it.
 No matter how long you use diatomaceous earth, it will continue to be effective against insect pests of all kinds.
 This is a definite benefit when compared with chemical pesticides.

 Uses Of Diatomaceous Earth Are: